The University of Illinois at Chicago College of Dentistry

-Class Size: up to 52
+Class Size: Up to 52

 Degree Awarded: D.M.D.

-Requirements to apply to program
+Requirements to Apply to Program

 English Language Proficiency

-- Must be proficient in the English language
+- Must be proficient in the English language.

 - Please note that TOEFL scores over two years old at the time of application are invalid.
 There is no exception to this rule.

-- Candidates who have earned a U.S. degree may be exempted from taking the TOEFL
+- Candidates who have earned a U.S. degree may be exempted from taking the TOEFL.

-National Board Dental Examination Requirements
+National Board Dental Examination (NBDE) Requirements

-Letter of Evaluation
+Letters of Evaluation